TedHusted/awake/awake.md/awake.md

 “It’s possible that the incidents with the car and the chair are part of a larger scenario.
 Without discussing specifics, I can say that my office is still investigating.
 If that’s what you are asking.”

 “Yes, Doctor, that’s exactly what I’m asking.
 Protocol won’t allow me to keep my case open.
 But I didn’t want to just walk away.
-Whatever is going on, it seems like it’s out of scope for the NTSB.”
+Whatever is going on, it seems like it’s out of scope for the CTSB.”

 “I’ll let you know if something changes.
 For now, you can leave the matter in our hands.”